TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

     :align: center
     :alt: Results of tolerancing analysis when the offset corresponded to +-0.002"

-The results of our tolerancing analysis, as well as the associated lens files fo our best and wort case instances for both fine and coarse tolerancing are available at the associated `github repository <https://github .com/TheDeanLab/COMPASS/tree/main/downloads/base/zemax>`_..
+The results of our tolerancing analysis, as well as the associated lens files for our best and wort case instances for both fine and coarse tolerancing are available at the associated `github repository <https://github .com/TheDeanLab/COMPASS/tree/main/downloads/base/zemax>`_.

 Baseplate Design
 ______________________________